LibbyH52/Cereal-Data-Dashboard/README.md

 The only small issue I had was rendering the tooltips on the scatterplot points for touch screens.
 I didn't manage to fix this but have noticed the same problem on other websites when examining scatter plots in responsive mode.
+As well as this, my scatter plot while still readable, isn't aesthetically pleasing on mobile screens due to the fact that I hard coded the height attribute and used a responsive width attribute.
+I chose to do this over using viewbox resizing because when I used viewbox resize either one or both of the axis lines on my chart disappeared, and no matter how much I played around with the margins I could not get it to display properly on all mobile screens.
+For this reason, I felt using a dynamic width was the best way to have responsive graphs without losing out on any of the details.

 ## Deployment
 This site has been deployed via GitHub.